segunfrancis/Cool-Movies/README.md

 * [Like Button](https://github.com/jd-alexander/LikeButton) - A library that allows you to create a button with animation effects similar to Twitter's heart when you like something.
 * [Lottie for Android](https://github.com/airbnb/lottie-android) - A library that helps you render After Effects animations natively on Android
 * [ProgressView](https://github.com/skydoves/ProgressView) - A polished and flexible ProgressView, fully customizable with animations.
-* [Mock Web Server](https://site.mockito.org/) - Mockito is a mocking framework that lets you write beautiful tests with a clean & simple API.
+* [Mock Web Server](https://square.github.io/okhttp/4.x/mockwebserver/okhttp3.mockwebserver/-mock-web-server/) - Mock web server is a scriptable web server.
 * [Mockito-Kotlin](https://github.com/nhaarman/mockito-kotlin) - A library that provides helper functions to work with Mockito in kotlin.
 * [Coroutines test](https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-test/)